ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

 change_bg.color_bg("sample.jpg", colors = (0,0,255), output_image_name="colored_bg.jpg")
 ```

 It is very similar to the code used above for changing the background of an image with a picture.
-The only diiference is that we replaced the function *change_bg_img* to *color_bg* the function that will handle color change.
+The only difference is that we replaced the function *change_bg_img* to *color_bg* the function that will handle color change.

 ``` python
 change_bg.color_bg("sample.jpg", colors = (0, 0, 255), output_image_name="colored_bg.jpg")
 ```
 The function *color_bg* takes the parameter *colors* and we provided the RGB value of the color we want to use.
-We want the image to have a white background and the color's RGB value is set to blue which is *(0, 0, 255)*.
+We want the image to have a blue background and the color's RGB value is set to blue which is *(0, 0, 255)*.

 **Colored Image**